 Additionally, you can save a huge amount of money on food if you either get accommodation with a kitchenette or a place near town where you have options for restaurants and grocery stores (purchasing alcohol in the grocery stores tends to be much cheaper too).

 When to Splurge in Moorea

-If you’re going to travel all the way to Tahiti, then I’d recommend staying right on the water.
+If you’re going to travel all the way to French Polynesia, then I’d recommend staying right on the water.
 On our trip, we wanted the traditional overwater bungalow experience, which is why we chose the Manava Beach Resort, but if staying overwater isn’t important to you, then you can save a bunch of money on accommodation.

 Also, I’d recommend splurging on a few activities, such as snorkeling with Humpback whales (if you’re visiting during that season), or going scuba diving.

 If you have your heart set on staying in one of Moorea’s overwater bungalows, then Manava Beach Resort will be the least expensive option.
 I stayed here on my trip to Moorea and absolutely loved the snorkeling right out front.
 They also offer free kayak, SUP and snorkel rentals.
 Plus, you’re within walking distance to a number of inexpensive restaurants.

 While Hotel Hibiscus was fully booked for our dates on Moorea, this was one of my top accommodation choices.
 While we didn’t stay here, we were able to check out this hotel during our stay and I was able to confirm that both the hotel and the beach were gorgeous.
 Plus, there are plenty of spots to swim right out front as well.